When To Go to the Hospital in Labor - Baby Chick

 Amount: How Much of Your Water Came Out When It Broke?

 When you call, the nurse will ask you this question because they want to know if the tear was high or low in the amniotic sac.
 If there was a big gush when your water broke, the tear in the amniotic sac is low.
 That makes it closer to the cervix and expels the water around baby’s head, which is a lot more water.
 On the other hand, if there was just a trickle coming out here and there, there’s a high tear in your amniotic sac.
-This means a little water comes out every time you move or your baby moves.11
+This means a small amount of water comes out every time you move or your baby moves.11

 Time: What Time Did Your Water Break?

 The nurse will ask you this when you call in.
 They want to know how much time you have until they need to make some medical decisions.
-The American College of Obstetricians and Gynecologists (ACOG) recommends that for women who are term (greater than 37 weeks) with prelabor rupture of membranes (meaning your water breaks but labor doesn’t progress) be induced shortly after the water breaks, rather than wait for spontaneous labor in order to decrease the infection risk.
+The American College of Obstetricians and Gynecologists (ACOG) recommends that for women who are term (greater than 37 weeks) with prelabor rupture of membranes (meaning your water breaks but labor doesn’t progress), they be induced shortly after the water breaks, rather than wait for spontaneous labor, to decrease the infection risk.
 It’s acceptable to wait for a short period of time to see if labor begins (up to 12-24 hours).
 But waiting beyond this timeline isn’t recommended.12,24 That’s because your chances of developing an infection (chorioamnionitis) are much greater after 24 hours of the water being broken.13 Your temperature rising is a sign of this.13,14

 What To Know If Your Water Breaks